 |Money||The initial costs are low.
 But the total cost can be much higher due to monthly subscriptions and hidden expenses.||The total cost of ownership can be quite affordable due to the relatively high start-up costs and low operating expenses.|

-To pick between ready-made software vs. custom software, you also need to consider a few aspects.
+To pick between off-the-shelf software vs custom software, you also need to consider a few aspects.

 Your objective should be completely clear to you.
 Determining your needs and purpose will save time and money.
 Start by identifying your current problems: using too many business tools, endless spreadsheets, fragmented sources of information, and so on.